New York bomber convicted in shootout with New Jersey police

 Rahimi still faces a six-count federal criminal complaint in New Jersey charging him with detonating the bomb at the charity road race and with placing the bomb-filled backpack near the train station.

-Rahimi graduated from high school in the area in 2007 and later attended community college, where he majored in criminal justice but didn’t graduate.
+Rahimi graduated from high school in New Jersey in 2007 and later attended community college, where he majored in criminal justice but didn’t graduate.
 His family operated a chicken takeout restaurant in Elizabeth not far from the courthouse where he was tried.

 After his arrest, acquaintances and customers described him as reserved but friendly, though one said Rahimi had returned from a trip to Afghanistan several years earlier “more religious” and dressing differently.

-Note: This story has been corrected to reflect that the number of officers Rahimi was accused of assaulting was five, not four.